migrating-ravens/RavenMigrations/readme.md

     public string LastName { get; set; }
 }
 ```
-You now need to migrating your documents or you will lose data when you load your new ```Person```.
+You now need to migrate your documents or you will lose data when you load your new ```Person```.
 The following migration uses RQL to split out the first and last names:

 ```csharp
 [Migration(1)]